The Year of Leveling Up: January 2020 Redux

 Explore what value you can offer to boards.

-As we will explore further later articles, it is never too early to start thinking about the value you offer to a corporate board.
+It is never too early to start thinking about the value you offer to a corporate board.
 Not only will knowing your value boost your board candidacy, but it will also build your confidence (as you come to own that value) and help you discern the best board(s) for you to join.

 Vision and Leadership Skills